 The 2010 Virginia Energy Plan assesses the state’s energy picture through an examination of the state’s primary energy sources: electricity, coal, nuclear, natural gas, renewables, and petroleum.
-The plan recommends actions to meet three goals:
+The plan recommends actions to meet several key goals:

 - Grow both traditional and alternative energy production, jobs and investment.

 - Increase the use of conservation and efficiency.